 - Closed Circle: The party takes place in a mountain resort that's far away from civilization and has no cell phone reception.
 As a result, it takes the authorities some time to arrive once the power gets back on.

-- Dies Wide Shut: Raiko shuts Hiro, the second victim's eyes
+- Dies Wide Open: Raiko shuts Hiro, the second victim's eyes.

 - Dwindling Party: By the end of the night, seven students (or eight, if you managed to save Kotoba) out of the original ten are still alive.